Gul-e-Rana1/Boze-frontend-practice/README.md

 # BOZE Headphones – E-Commerce Home Page Frontend

-This repository contains the complete frontend code for the **BOZE Headphones** website — a modern, mobile-responsive e-commerce layout built using **HTML, CSS, and JavaScript**.
+This repository contains the Home Page frontend code for the **boze-theme.myshopify.com** website - a modern, mobile-responsive e-commerce layout built using **HTML, CSS, and JavaScript**.

 The site includes a hero slider, product showcase, multiple promotional sections, and a fully responsive navigation system with a mobile hamburger menu.